 Ready, Set, Go!

 Life safety is the primary concern of Ashland Fire & Rescue.
 During a wildfire, residents may be asked to evacuate their homes, and depending upon the situation, you may have hours or mere minutes to get out.
 The Ready, Set, Go!
 (RSG!) program is utilized by Ashland Fire & Rescue to help educate residents on what to expect in the event of a disaster related evacuation.
-The tenets of Ready, Set, Go! help residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.
+The levels of Ready, Set, Go! help residents be Ready long before an evacuation, be Set with situational awareness when an emergency threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.
 Do not wait and leave late!